Life Cycle of The Arrogant Worms

-The Arrogant Worms have sold more than 150,000 copies of their 12 albums and played on three continents to crowds as large as 100,000.
-They were recognized in 2003 as the Touring Act of the Year by the Canadian Arts Presenters Association.
+The Arrogant Worms have sold more than 160,000 copies of their 13 albums.
+Their most recent offering is SPACE, a collection of 16 new songs released in 2014 that bravely tackles the hard issues like Local Politicians, Yoga Pants and Uncomfortable Chairs.
+The band has played on three continents to crowds as large as 100,000 and were recognized in 2003 as the Touring Act of the Year by the Canadian Arts Presenters Association.
 The Worms have entertained at corporate functions, sung anthems at sporting events and emceed at major festivals.
 Their songs are in school lesson plans, in textbooks and even played on the Space Shuttle.
 On earth or in space, everyone digs these Worms.

-The Arrogant Worms are as comfortable on the radio or on camera as they are on stage Their energy and showmanship were captured on the DVD of their concert with the renowned Edmonton Symphony Orchestra.
-The DVD also features appearances by Worm pals figure skating champion Kurt Browning and actors Tom Cavanaugh (Ed, Love Monkey) and Nathan Fillion (Saving Private Ryan, Desperate Housewives).
+The Arrogant Worms are as comfortable on the radio or on camera as they are on stage.
+Their energy and showmanship were captured on the DVD of their concert with the renowned Edmonton Symphony Orchestra.
+The DVD also features appearances by Worm pals figure skating champion Kurt Browning, astronaut Chris Hadfield and actors Tom Cavanaugh (Ed, Love Monkey) and Nathan Fillion (Castle, Firefly).

-So The Arrogant Worms will continue to provide tuneful and silly escapism for everyone who needs it.
+So nearly a quarter century after they began, The Arrogant Worms continue to provide tuneful and silly escapism for everyone who needs it.
 And if you think you don’t need it, well you’re wrong.
 You do.
 The Arrogant Worms know what’s best for you and what’s best for you is The Arrogant Worms.

 |New York City Central Park||Parliament Hill|